The days are getting longer and in our garden we’re definitely planning for Spring.

 In our next New Moon phase we’ll plant out these cool-weather lettuces and pak choi.

 I am sad to report that even in this cold weather, the garlic has got rust.
 I’ve resorted to sulphur spray on a 10-day cycle for 4 weeks, then depending on how that goes, I’ll push it out to monthly.
 I also need to cut away the affected leaves.

 I’ve been nipping off flowers from the strawberries up till now, but I reckon it’s time to let them go.
 I’ve given them all an application of our well-balanced fertiliser, plumped them up with extra straw to keep the fruit clean, and they’ve been netted as the birds love to come and get the straw for their nests.

 The asparagus is all set to go with their old fronds trimmed off, they’re all spaced out evenly now, and as asparagus is a seaside plant, I’ve laid seaweed on the bed as a mulch and for its nutrients.
 (The big green plants are self-sown violas.)

 And lastly, our peas which were planted in autumn are producing beautifully now.
 I could collect them bit by bit for a salad, but I like to think of them as a garden treat.
 Pick them off when you see them and enjoy as a snack as you check in on your garden!

-More towards the end of this month on sowing the main summer fruiting vegetables 😊
+More next month on sowing the main summer fruiting vegetables 😊

 Happy gardening from Jan and Rob!